X-PLUG/MobileAgent/Mobile-Agent-v2/README.md

 If you find Mobile-Agent useful for your research and applications, please cite using this BibTeX:
 ```
-@article{wang2024mobile2,
+@article{wang2024mobile,
   title={Mobile-Agent-v2: Mobile Device Operation Assistant with Effective Navigation via Multi-Agent Collaboration},
-  author={Wang, Junyang and Xu, Haiyang and Jia Haitao and Zhang Xi and Yan, Ming and Shen, Weizhou and Zhang, Ji and Huang, Fei and Sang, Jitao},
+  author={Wang, Junyang and Xu, Haiyang and Jia, Haitao and Zhang, Xi and Yan, Ming and Shen, Weizhou and Zhang, Ji and Huang, Fei and Sang, Jitao},
   journal={arXiv preprint arXiv:2406.01014},
   year={2024}
 }